← Back to Sanssouci Palace Tickets

 The 132 steps

 From the Hauptallee at the foot of the vineyard, 132 stone steps climb six terraces up to the palace entrance.
 It is the iconic approach but takes 5–10 minutes and is strenuous in summer heat.
-The accessible Maulbeerallee entrance bypasses them.
+The accessible Maulbeerallee entrance on the upper level bypasses them entirely — signed from the Historic Windmill.

 Bags and cloakroom

-Large backpacks and oversized bags are not permitted in the palace rooms; lockers are available at the Historic Windmill visitor centre.
-Small handbags and daypacks are fine.
+Large backpacks and oversized bags cannot be taken into the palace rooms — free lockers are available at the Historic Windmill visitor centre, a short signed walk from the palace.
+Small handbags and daypacks stay with you.
+Luggage storage is not offered.

 Photography